opreaadrian/opreaadrian.github.io/_posts/2016-03-01-an-ssh-workflow-easier-on-the-brain.md

 (`CTRL+R` on any machine using bash, zsh).
-You're probably thinking: "Maybe you should just use the `fish` shell and rely on its awesome command completion functionality", and you are right, but not even the almighty `fish` shell save me, so I've developed a habit of using my ssh config as much as possible.
+You're probably thinking: "Maybe you should just use the `fish` shell and rely on its awesome command completion functionality", and you are right, but not even the almighty `fish` shell can save me, so I've developed a habit of using my ssh config as much as possible.
 The normal way you would connect to a server through SSH would be to issue the following command: `ssh user@192.168.1.1`, insert your password and you're done.

 The approach above makes four false assumptions about me:

 1. I know/remember the username(ok for 1-2 machines, not ok for 10-15)